scrapy/scrapy/docs/topics/extensions.rst

 An integer which specifies a number of items.
 If the spider scrapes more than that amount if items and those items are passed by the item pipeline, the spider will be closed with the reason ``closespider_itempassed``.
-If zero (or non set) spiders won't be closed by number of passed items.
+If zero (or non set), spiders won't be closed by number of passed items.

 StatsMailer extension
 ~~~~~~~~~~~~~~~~~~~~~